LinaValencia85/ddRAD_NewWorldMonkeys/README.md

 100, 100                          ## [20] [max_Hs_consens]: Max Hs (heterozygotes) in consensus (R1, R2)*
 ```

-**4. Evaluate the distribution of the number of average number of H's and N's**
+**4. Evaluate the distribution of the number of average number of H's and N's/.
+Scripts found at https://github.com/edgardomortiz**
 ```
 cat sample_consens/*consens.gz* > merged_catcons.gz
 ```